What is sales management? Definition, processes, & best practices

 • Lead prioritization - Sales management software can help teams identify high-priority accounts and assign them to the right rep.

 • Better forecasting - Some sales management solutions help teams evaluate their sales cycle and determine the effectiveness of their strategies and tools.
-They analyze traffic volumes and conversation ratios, for instance, to help managers assess performance and uncover opportunities for improvement.
+They analyze traffic volumes and conversion ratios, for instance, to help managers assess performance and uncover opportunities for improvement.

 • Data-driven customer insights - By centralizing customer interactions, each rep, marketing employee, and manager can better understand the customer journey.
 Using those insights, sales teams can adjust their engagement strategies for increased success.